 Are all Types of Pine Straw the Same?
 The short answer is "No".
 Pine Straw debris levels vary greatly from company to company.
 Any Pine Straw supplier that sells to very large "Big Box" stores is going to have a very poor quality product.
 They set their harvest procedures to focus on volume and not quality.
 We at PineStraw.com focus on product quality and a positive customer experience.
-There are 3 major types of Pine Straw and they are:
+There are 3 major types of Pine Straw and one B-Grade product:

-1. Longleaf Pine Straw - ( 14 Inch Pine Needle - a.k.a. - Long Needle Pine Straw, Pinus Palustris ) - The thickest needle with the heaviest wax coating resulting in extreme durability.
+1. Premium Pine Straw - ( 14 Inch Pine Needle - a.k.a. - Longleaf Pine Straw, Long Needle Pine Straw, Pinus Palustris ) - The thickest needle with the heaviest wax coating resulting in extreme durability.
 Very few companies actually carry Longleaf Pine Straw due to the fact that it's scarce.
 We carry this product in box and pallet form.

-2. Slash Pine Straw - ( 9 Inch Pine Needle - a.k.a. - Slash Pine, Pinus Elliottii ) - The most popular type sold on the market and has a combination of durability, cleanliness, and affordability.
+2. Standard Pine Straw® - ( 9 Inch Pine Needle - a.k.a. - Slash Pine Straw, Slash Pine, Pinus Elliottii ) - The most popular type sold on the market and has a combination of durability, cleanliness, and affordability.
 We carry this type Pine Straw under the name brand Standard Pine Straw®.
-If you are having trouble deciding what type of Pine Straw to purchase, this type of Pine Straw is a good place to start.
+If you are having trouble deciding what type of Pine Straw to purchase, this type of Pine Straw Mulch is a good place to start.

 What type of shrubs, plants, or flowers grow well with pine straw?
 A wide variety of plants thrive with pine straw mulch, including azaleas, camellias, hostas, ferns, hydrangea, magnolias, coleus, rhododendrons, snapdragons, cineraria, bleeding heart, geranium, lily of the valley, rose of sharon, rhodies, hellebores, astilbe, strawberries, blueberries, and choke cherry.
 Because this is not an exhaustive list, please consult your local professional for answers to questions about specific plants not named here.